 A cremation of a pet can cost from $100 to $500 or from $40 to $250 if the owner opts for a communal cremation.
 The cost depends on the pet’s weight.
 Burials are more expensive than cremation and can cost up to $2,500.

-The pet grooming and boarding industry is growing in Canada
+The pet grooming and boarding in Canada

 The cost of grooming depends on the breed and size of your pet and can cost between $50 and $250.
 Having nails trimmed will cost from $10 to $35.
 Of course, pet owners can save on these costs by doing the grooming and nail cutting themselves.